Franpos Review (Formerly iConnect POS)

 Hardware & Operating System Requirements

-Franpos features Franpos Register, an all-in-one POS bundle that includes a tablet with the software preinstalled on a specially configured Android tablet, along with the rest of a standard setup: an EMV reader, an enclosure, a scanner, and a cash drawer.
+Franpos Register is an all-in-one POS bundle that includes the software preinstalled on a specially configured Android tablet, along with the rest of a standard setup: an EMV reader, an enclosure, a scanner, and a cash drawer.
 From what I can tell (and this has been confirmed by a representative), the software is essentially the same whether you choose to run it on an independent system or Franpos’s proprietary hardware.

 - Booking Feature: Without a doubt, built-in booking software is one of Franpos’s strongest aspects.
 To have a multifunctional booking service built right into the point of sale software is rather amazing, especially when the booking features are quite robust.
 For all subscription levels, Franpos creates a simple online booking website for your business that features basic information about your shop and allows customers to create appointments.
 Once a customer has made an appointment, Franpos automatically sends out email and text reminders to help with retention.
 It’s possible to manage and review your full appointment list in the calendar view where you can book multiple appointments, add customers to a waitlist, and assign different times, rooms, and equipment to service providers.
 Franpos also offers a check-in/out feature to help track appointments.